arthur-jacquin/edit/tutor.def.md

 The replace pattern can contain special sequences that will be expended in something else (a submatch or a field) in the resulting string.
-Here is the Backus-Naur form notation of the replace syntax:
+Here is the Backus-Naur form description of the replace syntax:

     <pattern> ::= <regular_char>            # any character except "\" and "$"
                 | "\\" | "\$"               # escaped "\" and "$"